Interpretable machine-learning identification of the crossover from subradiance to superradiance in an atomic array: Machine learning the eigenspectrum

-Before introducing the attribution technique as an interpretable machine learning, we first train a convolution neural network (CNN) as shown in Fig. \ref{fig2} with more technical details described in Methods section.
-The CNN consists of one convolution layer followed by two fully-connected dense layers to regenerate the eigen-decay rates in logarithmic scales from two-layered interaction kernel images which are composed respectively of the real and imaginary parts of RDDI.
-Instead of focusing on the prediction power of machine learning the physical observables or parameters, we blend the training and testing regions randomly and set $9:1$ as the train-to-test-ratio, where the machine is expected to completely learn the relationship between the eigenspectrum and the patterns in the interaction kernel images.
+We then use the CNN consisting of one convolution layer followed by two fully-connected dense layers to regenerate the eigen-decay rates in logarithmic scales from two-layered interaction kernel images which are composed respectively of the real and imaginary parts of RDDI.
+Instead of focusing on the prediction power of machine learning the physical observables or parameters, we blend the training and testing regions randomly and set $9:1$ as the train-to-test-ratio, where the data contains $300000$ sets of interaction kernels and we train their corresponding decay rates from $d_s/\lambda$ $=$ $0.1$ to $1.0$.
+The number of learnable filters in convolution layers is four times the size of atomic array, and the numbers of neurons in each dense layer are both two times the size of atomic array.
+The machine is expected to completely learn the relationship between the eigenspectrum and the patterns in the interaction kernel images.
+To determine the number of dense layers in CNN, we have also tried more than two of them, where we do not find significantly improved accuracies in testing.
+For the training-to-testing ratio, we note that a less training ratio would decrease the performance of machine, while on the other hand, a machine lacks the learning capability if the ratio is too high in the training stage.
+We fix the ratio as $9:1$ along with large enough datasets for the best of machine’s performance in testing within reasonable computation time.

 To demonstrate the performance of machine, in Fig. \ref{fig3}, we show the comparison between the predicted eigen-decay rates from the trained machine and the true ones directly from diagonalization.
 The machine can mostly predict the eigen-decay rates well, which makes the interpretable attributions of images we calculate later more convincing.
 A relatively harder learning parameter regime appears in the subradiant sectors of eigen-decay rates at small atomic spacings, which is shown in the inset of Fig. \ref{fig3}.
 In this limited region, the prediction accuracy drops a little owing to the abrupt changes of the eigenvalues.
+We note that the eigenvalues can be easily calculated numerically on a regular computer, and therefore, we do not focus on the capability or efficiency of the predictability of the trained machine in the eigenspectrum.
+The testing results in Fig. \ref{fig3} intend to show that the trained machine can provide useful and informative attributions we obtain later in the next section.
+In addition, we can also identify the confidence level of the trained machine in various parameter regimes of interparticle distances we focus here.

-\subsection{Crossover in the images of attribution}
+\section{Crossover in the images of attribution}